Inquiry CartInquiry Cart

 Factors to consider when deciding between an access point and a range extender

-4. Network Infrastructure: If you do not have an existing network, an access point would be necessary as it can create its network.
-A range extender requires an existing network to extend.
+• Network Infrastructure: If one is starting from scratch and does not have any network in place, then an access point would be the most suitable as it can provide its own network A range extender can only extend an existing network.

 Pros and cons of using an access point compared to a range extender